fluxninja/graceful-js/README.md

 }
 ```

 **NOTE**: Retry will occur regardless of the error status code if a retry-after time is provided in headers or body.
-Library will also check remaining rate limit, if it is zero no retry will happen.